gryf/kickass-syntax-vim/README.rst

     autocmd BufRead *.asm set filetype=kickass

-From now on, all files with extension 'asm' will have brand new kickass syntax.
+From now on, all files with extension *asm* will have brand new kickass syntax.

 Enjoy.